headsnet/domain-events-bundle/README.md

 ### Amending domain events

-Even though events should be treated as immutable, it might be convinient to add or change meta data before adding them to the event store.
+Even though events should be treated as immutable, it might be convenient to add or change meta data before adding them to the event store.

 Before a domain event is appended to the event store,